 HOW WE HELP

-For the almost 21,000 children served by RIF of NOVA, choosing a book to take home to own and keep forever is a big deal.
+For the more than 20,000 children served by RIF of NOVA, choosing a book to take home to own and keep forever is a big deal.
 Many have few -- or even no -- books at home...so having a book to keep is very empowering and encourages reading for the entire family!

 At the start of the school year...